alvagr9104/DE_project/README.md

 # DE_project

-This project demonstrates a big data migration process using Spark, Flask, and Avro.
+This project demonstrates a big data migration process using Pandas,SQLalchemy and Avro.
 The project is divided into three parts:

 1. Move historic data from CSV files to a new database.
 2. Backup data in AVRO format.
-3. Restore data from AVRO backups.
+3. Restore data from AVRO backups and save them on the Database.

 The rows of the fact table that do not pass a validation rule are extracted from it and are logged.

+All the backup and restore processes are also logged accordingly.

 ## Project Structure

 - `data/` - Directory to store CSV files.
 - `notebooks/` - Jupyter notebooks for each part of the project.
+- `logs/` - Logging for the validation, backup and restore procedures.
+- `backup/` - Backup in AVRO format.
 - `requirements.txt` - List of Python packages required.
 - `.gitignore` - Git ignore file.
 - `README.md` - Project documentation.